 Simply, addicting way to wow your dinner with These Brown Sugar Chops Using only a few ingredients, from brown sugar and soy sauce to butter, these chops bake into tender submission, making a caramelized glaze that’s earthy and sweet.

 Simple to make and explosive with flavor, this recipe is ideal for weeknight meals or casual dinners.
-Pair these juicy pork chops with your favorite sides — mashed potatoes, roasted veggies or even a fresh salad — for a meal you can’t go wrong with!
+Serve them up with your favorite sides — mashed potatoes, roasted veggies, a fresh salad, whatever you love — and you won’t go wrong with this meal.

 Why You’ll Love It